Research to cure

 This cooperation is essential to bring the results obtained in the laboratory closer to their application to the patient.
 The translational nature of Cima's research is reflected in its constant search for new drugs or therapeutic therapies that can be transferred to patients in the short and medium term.

-Most of these trials have been based on the use of advanced therapies, such as cell therapy or gene therapy, aimed at oncology patients.
+Most of these trials have been based on advanced therapies aimed at oncology patients, such as cell or gene therapy.

-In turn, during this year the Cima has boosted its commitment to precision medicine by combining advanced biomedical scientific activity with cutting-edge technology.
-These advances include the implementation of precision processes and techniques for the diagnosis and treatment of rare and oncological diseases.
+Cima has boosted its commitment to precision medicine this year by combining advanced biomedical scientific activity with cutting-edge technology.
+These advances include the implementation of precision processes and techniques for diagnosing and treating rare and oncological diseases.

 Need more information?